fbpx

 Nº 6HomeownersThermal solar panels/ aerothermalUp to 900 €/kWp31/12/2023

-If you want to install solar panels on your property in Spain then programmes 4-6 are the ones to look at.
+For anyone installing solar panels on their own residential property in Spain then programmes 4-6 are the ones to look at.

 Not sure what kWp means?